 Your Singapura should see a veterinarian once a year for a check-up, increasing to twice a year once your cat reaches seven.

 Some of the images in this article are of our Singapura cat, Levi, who sadly passed away in March 2017.
-He grew up with two small children, two dogs and other cats without a problem.
-Our experience sharing a home with a Singapura is that they are a beautiful natured cat who loves everybody.
+Levi grew up in a home with two small children, two dogs and several cats without a problem.
+Our experience sharing a home with a Singapura is that they are a beautiful natured cat who loves everybody they meet.
 Thank you to Kim for bringing Levi into our lives.

 Frequently asked questions